<tc>Mulching - save water and promote growth</tc>

 Insekten und andere hilfreiche Kleinlebewesen finden in der Teils feuchten und trocknen Mulchschicht ein zu Hause und können sich dort vermehren um das Gleichgewicht aufrechtzuerhalten.

-The right mulch material - in the right place and time
+The right mulch material - In the right place at the right time

-If mulching is not done correctly, the effect may be minimal or even cause disadvantages.
-The choice of the right mulching material is crucial; it determines the pH value and the ratio of carbon and nitrogen (C/N ratio).
+If mulching is not applied correctly, the effect can be limited or even detrimental.
+Choosing the right mulch material is crucial; it determines the pH value and the carbon/nitrogen ratio (C/N ratio).

 Materials used for mulching have different ingredients and therefore different properties.
-Here we provide an overview of the materials and examples of what to look out for with the different materials:
+Here we provide an overview of the materials and examples of what to look for with each of them:

 • Straw